esp-rs/std-training/book/src/02_4_hello_board.md

 ✅ Copy `cfg.toml.example` to `cfg.toml` (in the same directory) and edit it to reflect your actual credentials:

-> ⚠️The [5GHz band is not supported in ESP32-C3](https://www.espressif.com/en/news/ESP32-C3_Wi-Fi_Certified#:~:text=ESP32%2DC3%20is%20a%20safe,wide%20range%20of%20IoT%20applications), you need to ensure you are using a WiFi with active 2.4GHz band.
+> ⚠️The [5 GHz band isn't supported in ESP32-C3](https://www.espressif.com/en/news/ESP32-C3_Wi-Fi_Certified#:~:text=ESP32%2DC3%20is%20a%20safe,wide%20range%20of%20IoT%20applications), you need to ensure you are using a Wi-Fi with active 2.4 GHz band.

 ```console
 $ cp cfg.toml.example cfg.toml